Aliases for USP10 Gene

 GeneCards Summary for USP10 Gene

 USP10 (Ubiquitin Specific Peptidase 10) is a Protein Coding gene.
-Among its related pathways are Protein Stability and Cell Cycle / Checkpoint Control.
-GO annotations related to this gene include ubiquitin thiolesterase activity and cysteine-type endopeptidase activity.
+Among its related pathways are DNA Double-Strand Break Repair and Deubiquitination.
+Gene Ontology (GO) annotations related to this gene include ion channel binding.
+An important paralog of this gene is USP32.